Photo Credit: Ambre Amari

 This program is funded and made possible by the City of Birmingham and administered by Create Birmingham.

-Projects must provide 1:2 matching funds (50 cents for every dollar awarded).
-The total budget must be at least $15,000: $10,000 to be covered by this grant if awarded and $5,000 in matching funds drawn from other sources.
+Projects must provide 1:2 matching funds, meaning that 50 cents in project funds must be provided by the applicant team for every $1 in grant funds awarded.
+The total budget must be at least $15,000: $10,000 to be covered by this grant if awarded and $5,000 in matching funds from other sources.
 Matching funds may be in-kind, cash, or a combination of both.

-Questions may be emailed to communityarts@createbirmingham.org.
-Staff will also be available for 30-minute meetings in person and via Zoom that can be requested by email at this same address.
+Questions regarding this year’s grant cycle may be emailed to communityarts@createbirmingham.org.
+Staff will also be available for 30-minute meetings in person and via Zoom, which can be requested by sending an email to the same address.

 KEY DATES

-November 30, 2022: Notification of eligibility to apply
+August 23, 2024: Notification of eligibility to apply and application link provided

 FIRST ROUND: ELIGIBILITY CHECK